-The Supplementary Education Program named as ‘SANKALP’ is a collective of Jesuit Social Action initiatives in South-Asia to enable access to quality and inclusive education for the poorest sections of society.
-Besides promoting formal education, the Jesuits have also been enhancing the educational development of the socially excluded communities in remote and inaccessible areas over the last four decades through SANKALP.
+Education Accompaniment Program called ‘SANKALP’ is a collective of Jesuit Social Action initiatives in South-Asia to enable access to quality and inclusive education for the poorest sections of society.
+The Jesuits have been enhancing the educational development of the socially excluded communities in remote and inaccessible areas over the last four decades.

 3 Tier Learning Structure

-Each centre has about 30 children and one Instructor and the timings are different in different locations, generally for 3-hours.
+Each centre has about 30 children and one Instructor and the timings are different in different locations for 3-hours.
 Balwadi is one of the major programs providing Door-Step education to the children in the age group of 3 to 6 years.

 Non-residential limited hours study program: for learners of class 1-5

-Several Hamlet/village level centres have been run for drop out children from marginalized communities throughout India.
-The children under this programme are given coaching in academic subjects through Village Schools, Supplementary Education Centres (SCEs), Human Resource Centres (HRCs), The Learning Enhancement Centres, Non-Formal Education (NFE) Centres.
+Several Hamlet/village level centres have been run for drop out children from marginalised communities throughout India.
+The children under this programme are given coaching in academic subjects through Village School, Supplementary Education Centres (SCEs), Human Resource Centres (HRCs), The Learning Enhancement Centres, Non-Formal Education (NFE) Centres.
 Children learn through group study, access to the library for reading materials, sports, and cultural activities, etc.

 Short Duration Residential Training: For Learners of Class-6 to 8th

-High Schools, Hostels, Youth Resource Centres (YRCs) and Grihini Schools have been set up throughout India with residential coaching facilities for both girls and boys from marginalized communities, wherein they participate in 15-days residential training of 3-times a year (total of 45-days) in which intense trainings are held.
+High school, Hostels, Youth Resource Centres (YRCs) and Grihini Schools have been set up throughout India with residential coaching facilities for both girls and boys from marginalised communities, wherein they take part in 15-days residential training of 3-times a year (a total of 45-days) in which intense trainings are held.
 These classes are primarily focused to enhance the leadership skills and engage the students in activities which results in their personal growth and skill development.

 - The SECs were undertaken by Jesuits to facilitate quality and inclusive education for the poor and vulnerable children.
 In the past three decades, more than 20,000 youth passed through the education centres, are making an immense contribution to the development of their communities.